AP Exclusive: 25 years after murders, OJ says ‘Life is fine’

 The glamor of his early life is just a memory.

 After his football career, Simpson became a commercial pitchman, actor and football commentator.
-He was once a multimillionaire but he says most of his fortune was spent defending himself after he was charged with the murders.
+Once a multimillionaire, he says most of his fortune was spent defending himself from the murder charges.

-His televised "Trial of the Century" lasted nearly a year and became a national obsession.
-He was acquitted by a jury in 1995 and has continued to declare his innocence.
-The murder case is officially listed as unsolved.

-The families of the victims subsequently filed a civil suit against him, and in 1997 a civil court awarded a $33.5 million judgment against him for the wrongful deaths of his ex-wife and Goldman.
-Some of his property was seized and auctioned but most of the judgment has not been paid.

 Simpson declined to discuss his finances other than to say he lives on pensions.